Bran: Uses

 Bran is often used to enrich breads (notably muffins) and breakfast cereals, especially for the benefit of those wishing to increase their intake of dietary fiber.
-Bran may also be used for pickling (nukazuke) as in the tsukemono of Japan.
+Bran may also be used for pickling (nukazuke) as in the tsukemono of Japan, as well as in the production of East Asian black vinegars.

 Rice bran in particular finds many uses in Japan, where it is known as nuka (糠; ぬか).
 Besides using it for pickling, Japanese people add it to the water when boiling bamboo shoots, and use it for dish washing.
 In Kitakyushu City, it is called jinda and used for stewing fish, such as sardines.